zalando-stups/planb-cassandra/README.rst

 **Before you actually start, you should read the [Datastax guide](https://docs.datastax.com/en/latest-upgrade/upgrade/cassandra/upgrdCassandraDetails.html) and consider the upgrade restrictions.**

-1. Check for the latest Cassandra version:
+1. Check for the latest Plan-B Cassandra image version:
   `curl https://registry.opensource.zalan.do/teams/stups/artifacts/planb-cassandra-3/tags | jq '.[-1].name'`
 2. Connect to the instance where you want to run the upgrade and enter your docker container.
 3. Run `nodetool upgradesstables` and `nodetool drain`.
 The latter command will flush the memtables and speed up the upgrade process later on. *This command is mandatory and cannot be skipped.*
 4. Stop the docker container and remove it
-5. If you are running cassandra with the old folder structure where the data is directly located in __/var/lib/cassandra/__ do the following. **If not go on with step 6**.
+5. If you are running cassandra with the old folder structure where the data is directly located in __mounts/var/lib/cassandra/__ do the following. **If not go on with step 6**.
-  1. Move all keyspaces to /var/lib/cassandra/data/data
+  1. Move all keyspaces to __/mounts/var/lib/cassandra/data/data__
-  2. Move the folder  commit_logs to /var/lib/cassandra/data/commitlog
+  2. Move the folder  commit_logs to __/mounts/var/lib/cassandra/data/commitlog__
-  3. Move the folder saved_caches to /var/lib/cassandra/data/
+  3. Move the folder saved_caches to __/mounts/var/lib/cassandra/data/__
   4. Set owner of data folders to application
     Example:
     ```